What’s New?

 If you simulate on the same machine, it is deterministic (constant delta time is used).
 Still, there are probably differences between floating-point operations on different GPUs, so it can’t be fully deterministic.
 In the case of multiplayer games, the biggest problem is the synchronization of state when someone joins the game and when the player loses some frames because of spikes and the simulation can’t work it off – I’ve decided to limit the number of accumulated iterations per frame in this case.

-You probably don’t need the Fluid Flux if you can’t see the difference.
-I’ve prepared a simple comparison of Fluid Flux and Aquatic Surface that visualizes the difference:
+14. Do I need this pack?
+You probably don’t need the Fluid Flux if you can’t see why.
+I’ve prepared a simple comparison of the Fluid Flux and my other product, Aquatic Surface, that visualizes the difference:

 That does not mean Aquatic Surface is bad.
 It’s a great product with a completely different feature list.
 You have to choose a product that fits your requirements.